Azure/aks-engine/docs/kubernetes/troubleshooting.md

 ## VMExtensionProvisioningError or VMExtensionProvisioningTimeout

 The two above VMExtensionProvisioning— errors tell us that a vm in the cluster failed installing required application prerequisites after CRP provisioned the VM into the resource group.
-When acs-engine creates a new Kubernetes cluster, a series of shell scripts runs to install prereq's like docker, etcd, Kubernetes runtime, and various other host OS packages that support the Kubernetes application layer. *Usually* this indicates one of the following:
+When aks-engine creates a new Kubernetes cluster, a series of shell scripts runs to install prereq's like docker, etcd, Kubernetes runtime, and various other host OS packages that support the Kubernetes application layer. *Usually* this indicates one of the following:

 1. Something about the cluster configuration is pathological.
 For example, perhaps the cluster config includes a custom version of a particular software dependency that doesn't exist.
 Or, another example, for a cluster created inside a custom VNET (i.e., a user-provided, pre-existing VNET), perhaps that custom VNET does not have general outbound internet access, and so apt, docker pull, etc is not able to execute successfully.
 2. A transient Azure environmental error caused the shell script operation to timeout, or exceed its retry count.
 For example, the shell script may attempt to download a required package (e.g., etcd), and if the Azure networking environment for the newly provisioned vm is flaky for a period of time, then the shell script may retry several times, but eventually timeout and fail.